jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 + [InstantPot](https://www.amazon.com/dp/B06Y1YD5W7): to melt the wax with.
 + [extra cooking pot](https://www.amazon.com/dp/B072K19MQV): for the wax.

-It's a lot of stuff with a rather heft upfront cost.
+It's a lot of stuff with a rather hefty upfront cost.
 But, as you can learn below, I think it was worth it.

 ## Preparing The Chain